Programs

 Educator Training

-We offer training to teaching staff to assist in the development of culturally responsive preK-6th grade curriculum.
-RMK curriculum is designed from a framework that we developed with teachers, curriculum leaders and DEI&B experts.
-These efforts resulted in the creation of RMK’s Diversity, Civics and Advocacy modules designed to augment DESE’s latest standards.
-Our training can be offered to districts, individual teachers or through Bridgewater State University’s micro-credential programming.
-Please reach out to RMKeaston@gmail.com if you’d like more information.
+We offer training to educators to assist in the development of trauma-informed and culturally responsive preK-6th grade curriculum.
+RMK curriculum is designed from using DESE standards and our own Diversity, Civics and Advocacy modules that were designed to augment the latest state standards.
+We are a DESE approved Professional Development Provider and our training can be offered to districts, individual teachers or through Bridgewater State University’s micro-credential programming.

 Photo by Leah Kelley on Pexels.com